Frequently Asked Questions about El Velero

 Q: What happens to my child’s Spanish language learning after they complete the 4th grade?

 A: Currently, the program runs from Kindergarten through the 4th grade.
-For the 2019-2020 school year, four classes are being offered at Ordway: Kindergarten, First, Second, a 3rd/4th multi-age class.
+Four classes are being offered at Ordway: Kindergarten, First, Second, a 3rd/4th multi-age class.
 An integrated Spanish Language Arts class will be held at Sakai.
 The class at Sakai is intended for students who have Spanish-speaking experience, such as those who were enrolled in the El Velero program in their younger years.

 Q: My child already speaks Spanish at home.
 Why should I enroll them in this program?